Mohitur669/COVID-19-Vaccination-Tracker/README.md

 3. **% Not Vaccinated People (KPIs)**: This sheet shows the percentage of people who do not have any dose of vaccinations.
 4. **Partially Vaccinated vs Fully Vaccinated per Location (Bar Graph)**: This sheet shows the horizontal bar graph of partially vaccinated vs fully vaccinated people per location.
 5. **Vaccination per Hundred - World Map**: This sheet shows the world map of vaccination per hundred people.
 6. **Vaccination over GDP**: This sheet shows the scatter plot of how vaccination is related to GDP (Max.
 GDP Per Capita vs Max.
 People Vaccinated per Hundred).
-It also shows us a trendline.
+It also shows us a trend-line.